 Quantum mechanisms offer several means of better understanding biologic processes.
 One of these is the actualization of Epigenomic possibilities by the collapse of the superimposition of possibilities by an entity that is both observer and participant.
 This is the role of the zygotic unicell exerted through the inherent properties of quantum systems as non-local correlations through entanglement at a distance and quantum coherence.
 Both of these latter two phenomena are fully expressed throughout the macro form.
 Indeed, molecular geneticist Johnjoe McFadden and quantum physicist Jim Al-Kahalili believe that all biology is quantum biology [37].
 Their research indicates that the avian magnetic sense organ used to detect magnetic fields operates on a quantum basis via entanglement with molecules acting simultaneously at a distance with the final state of one molecular action determined after the fact by a subsequent one as an action without apparent connection.
-They further note that monarch butterflies and fruit flies use similar quantum effects in navigation, and plants are dependent on quantum processes for photosynthesis.
-Mae-Wan Ho has long maintained that the cell is, itself, a quantum unit and has used the human example of instantaneous muscle coordination over a scale of distances over nine orders of magnitude by the coordinated splitting and release of 10 molecules of ATP [38].
+They further note that monarch butterflies and fruit flies use similar quantum effects in navigation, and plants are dependent on quantum unit and has used the human example of instantaneous muscle coordination over a scale of distances over nine orders of magnitude by the coordinated splitting and release of 1020 molecules of ATP [38].